rocketgate/rocketgate-nodejs-sdk/README.md

 * **required:** no

-## GatewayRequest Examples
+## Subscription Examples
-Following are some examples of the use of the parameters for various types of transactions.
+Following are some examples of the use of the parameters for various types of subscription actions.
 Note that the customer ID and original invoice ID are required to perform any modifications to a subscription.

 ###Initial subscription purchase
 **Rebilling trial**